-The Book of Isaiah shows "obvious signs of incompetence".
-As a translation, it is not only bad; it is the most inferior book within the LXX.
-H.B.
-Swete concludes that the Psalms are but little better.
-Esther, Job, and Proverbs are not faithful translations but merely free paraphrases.
-The original LXX version of Job was much shorter than the Hebrew; it was subsequently filled in with interpretations from Theodotion (see under "Hexapla," p.
-18).
+and Proverbs are not faithful translations but merely free paraphrases.
+The original LXX version of Job was much shorter than the Hebrew; it was subsequently filled in with interpretations from Theodotion (see under "Hexapla", page 28).

 Proverbs contains material not present in the Hebrew text at all, and Hebrew sentiments are freely altered to suit the Greek outlook.
 The rendering of Daniel was so much of a paraphrase that it was replaced, perhaps within the first century A.D., by a later translation (generally attributed to Theodotion, but differing from his principles and antedating him), and the original LXX rendering is presently to be found in only two Greek MSS and the Syriac version.
 One of the translators of the book of Jeremiah sometimes rendered Hebrew words by Greek words that conveyed similar sound but utterly dissimilar meaning.